edelabar/ericdelabar.com/_posts/relevant/2008-03-06-view-from-trenches-usernames.markdown

 ---
 layout: post
-title: A View from the Trenches &ndash; Usernames by Eric DeLabar
+title: A View from the Trenches &ndash; Usernames
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, usability, user behavior, view from the trenches]
 ---
-# A View from the Trenches &ndash; Usernames

 I recently finished a "Members" section of a website for a local non-profit.
 The primary user base was small, (less than 100) so I didn't spend a lot of time on building a robust user management system.
 Basically, a user would access the site, request a login by entering a